Tyler Freeman Preview, Player Props: Guardians vs. Tigers

 Tyler Freeman At The Plate

-- He has not hit a home run in his 31 games this season.
+- He has not hit a long ball in his 31 games this season.

-- He has scored at least once seven times this season (22.6%), including one multi-run game.
+- He has scored at least one run seven times this year (22.6%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.